Boadzie/AIScript/ai/ai.md

 ---

+## Introduction

+Artificial Intelligence is the new buzzword that no one can go without.
+The reasons are simple; AI has given as self-driven cars, fancy robots that have close to human intelligence and many many more.
+Experts predict that AI will significantly improve the lives of humans in years to come.
+Even now, we are enjoying some of the benefits of this awesome technology

 **Artificial Intelliggence** is the act of giving machines the ability to perform human-level tasks without explicit programming.

 **Algorithm**: An Algoritm is an advance mathematical function that find pattern in data.